A, B, C, D, E, K…

-What’s Vitamin K?
+What Is Vitamin K?

 Can Vitamin K Treat Dark Circles?

-Can Vitamin K treat purpuric discolouration?
+Can Vitamin K Treat Purple Discolouration?

-A 1999 study has also found that vitamin K may help treat the purple discolourations that can occur after pulse-dyed laser treatment, which is used to get rid of spider veins, warts, and other vascular lesions).
+A 1999 study found that vitamin K may help treat the purple discolourations pulse-dyed laser treatment can leave behind.
+(FYI, this laser is usually used to get rid of spider veins, warts, and other vascular lesions).